|Warplanes of the Second World War preserved in Zimbabwe

 Supermarine Spitfire F Mk.
 22 (Serial No. SR60), Royal Rhodesian Air Force ca 1954.

 (Philip Evans Photo)

 Supermarine Spitfire F Mk.
-22 (Serial No. PK350) was destroyed in a crash.
+22 (Serial No. PK350).
 It was originally delivered to the Southern Rhodesian Air Force as (Serial No. SR64), on 28 March 1951.
 Delivered to Royal Rhodesian AF as (Serial No. RRAF64), October 1954.
 Withdrawn from use, 18 December 1954 .
 Displayed on pole at New Sarum Air Base, Rhodesia, from 1969 to 1977.
-Acquired by Captain Jack Malloch, Air Trans Africa, Salisbury, Harare, Zimbabwe, 1977 .
-Rebuilt to airworthy condition at Salisbury, first flight 29 March 1980.
+Acquired by Captain Jack Malloch, Air Trans Africa, Salisbury, Harare, Zimbabwe, 1977.
+It was rebuilt to airworthy condition at Salisbury, first flight 29 March 1980.
 Painted as (Serial No. PK350), coded JM-M. This aircraft ran into a severe hailstorm during an air-to-air photo shoot, crashed and was destroyed at Goromorzi, near Harare, Zimbabwe, killing the pilot on 26 March 1982.

 (K. Kemsley Photo)